 When creating a new host group, make sure the setting for automatic VM placement is selected.
 When creating your VM, select the host group and let Azure pick the best host for your VM.

-Host groups that are enabled for automatic placement do not require all the VMs to be automatically placed.
-You will still be able to explicitly pick a host, even when automatic placement is selected for the host group.
+Host groups that are enabled for automatic placement don't require all the VMs to be automatically placed.
+You'll still be able to explicitly pick a host, even when automatic placement is selected for the host group.

 Known issues and limitations when using automatic VM placement:

-- You will not be able to redeploy your VM.
+- You won't be able to redeploy your VM.

-- You will not be able to use DCv2, Lsv2, NVasv4, NVsv3, Msv2, or M-series VMs with dedicated hosts
+- You won't be able to use DCv2, Lsv2, NVasv4, NVsv3, Msv2, or M-series VMs with dedicated hosts.

 - Automatic VM placement needs to be enabled.